Berlin Blockade: Attempted Communist putsch in the municipal government

-The Berlin Airlift officially ended on 30 September 1949, after fifteen months.
+December elections

+The city parliament, boycotted by its SED members, then voted for its re-election on 5 December 1948, however, inhibited in the eastern sector and denounced by the SED as a Spalterwahl ("divisive election").
+The SED did not nominate any candidates for this election and appealed to the electorate in the western sectors to boycott the election, while the democratic parties ran for seats.
+The turnout amounted to 86.3% of the western electorate with the SPD gaining 64.5% of the votes (= 76 seats), the CDU 19.4% (= 26 seats), and the Liberal-Demokratische Partei (LDP, merged in the FDP in 1949) 16.1% (= 17 seats).

+On 7 December the new, de facto West-Berlin-only city parliament elected a new city government in West Berlin headed by Lord Mayor Ernst Reuter, who had already once been elected lord mayor in early 1946 but prevented from taking office by a Soviet veto.
+Thus two separate city governments officiated in the city divided into East and West versions of its former self.
+In the east, a communist system supervised by house, street, and block wardens was quickly implemented.

+West Berlin's parliament accounted for the de facto political partition of Berlin and replaced the provisional constitution with the new Constitution of Berlin, meant for all Berlin, with effect of 1 October 1950 and de facto restricted to the western sectors only, also renaming city parliament from Stadtverordnetenversammlung von Groß-Berlin (City Council of Greater Berlin) to Abgeordnetenhaus von Berlin (House of Representatives of Berlin), city government (from Magistrat von Groß-Berlin (City Council of Greater Berlin) to Senate of Berlin, and head of government (from Oberbürgermeister (Mayor) to Governing Mayor of Berlin.

+Consequences

+Casualities, costs and logistics

 In total, the USAF delivered 1,783,573 tons and the RAF 541,937 tons, totalling 2,326,406 tons, nearly two-thirds of which was coal, on 278,228 flights to Berlin.
-The Royal Australian Air Force delivered 7,968 tons of freight and 6,964 passengers during 2,062 sorties.
 The C-47s and C-54s together flew over 92000000 mi in the process, almost the distance from Earth to the Sun.
-At the height of the Airlift, one plane reached West Berlin every thirty seconds.
+At the height of the airlift, one plane reached West Berlin every thirty seconds.

 Pilots came from the United States, United Kingdom, Australia, Canada, New Zealand, and South Africa.
+The Royal Australian Air Force delivered 7,968 tons of freight and 6,964 passengers during 2,062 sorties.

 A total of 101 fatalities were recorded as a result of the operation, including 40 Britons and 31 Americans, mostly due to non-flying accidents.
 One Royal Australian Air Force member was killed in an aircraft crash at Lübeck while attached to No. 27 Squadron RAF.
 Seventeen American and eight British aircraft crashed during the operation.